 Gravel also provides a better substrate for plants, because their roots can attach more easily in this gravel.
-So, if you’re having trouble with plants getting pulled out by your pleco gravel might be a better option.
+If you’re having trouble with plants getting pulled out by your pleco, gravel might be a better option.

 Why do plecos dig in the substrate?

 Plecos mainly dig to create hiding places, which is why you’ll most likely see them dig against hard structures like wood or rocks.
 This behavior is often caused by stress.

 Plecos do have the ability change color.
 Nothing like an octopus though, but depending on the situation they can color more pale, which camouflages better in most substrates.